MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/pgp-decrypt-file.md

 ## Install GnuPG

-GnuPG is an open source program used by the standard activities PGP Encrypt file and PGP Decrypt file to encrypt and decrypt files.
+GnuPG is an open-source program used by the standard activities PGP Encrypt file and PGP Decrypt file to encrypt and decrypt files.
 The following procedures describe how to install this executable program and associated file on a runbook server or computer that is running the Runbook Designer.

 ### Install GnuPG version 1.x and 2.0.x